-Semesters 5-10: Electives, Comprehensive Exams, and Dissertation
+Semesters 5-10: Electives, Comprehensive Exams, and

-Professionalization Workshop
+Dissertation Professionalization Workshop

 First and second year students are required to attend the Professionalization Workshop (SOCI 610), which the department will hold throughout the academic school year.
-With 8-10 meetings per semester (generally on Fridays), these will cover a wide range of topics designed to help students prepare for the variety of roles and obligations involved with an academic career as well as be a chance for each student to become familiar with the research of individual faculty members.
+With 8-10 meetings per semester (generally on Fridays at 12PM), these will cover a wide range of topics designed to help students prepare for the variety of roles and obligations involved with an academic career as well as be a chance for each student to become familiar with the research of individual faculty members.
 Topics may include writing a CV, preparing for academic job interviews, and applying for grants.
-The Director of Graduate Studies generally plans these workshops.
+The Director of Graduate Studies in conjunction with the graduate student representatives to the graduate committee generally plans these workshops.
 Students should register for SOCI 610 each semester (up to four semesters), and will receive one credit per semester for a total of four credits.